Frequently Asked Questions

 May I make multiple photocopies of a book chapter or a journal article to hand out to my class?

-Often yes, but it depends whether the book or journal is covered by the Copyright Licensing Agency licence.
-Full information is in the User Guidelines on the CLA Higher Education Licence Documents page
+Often yes, but it depends whether the book or journal is covered by the Copyright Licensing Agency Higher Education licence

 .
 You can use the Check Permissions tool on this page to see if your publication is covered.

 If it is, then under the CLA terms you may distribute one copy per student of any one article or chapter, or up to 10% of a book or journal, whichever is greater.
 This includes distance learners, but in the case of overseas users, copies must be made in the UK.
 You must be copying from originals owned by the University, not copies, unless they are special copyright-cleared copies that have been ordered by the Library.